 - Private bookings

-Community halotherapy sessions will be offered at four scheduled times per day.
-There may be up to eight people in the salt cave.
-Appointments are highly recommended.
+45-minute group halotherapy sessions are offered 2-3 times per day.
+There may be up to eight people in the salt cave for a session.
+Appointments are required.
 Sit back & relax in zero-gravity recliners inside of the salt cave for whole-body relaxation as you breathe in a super-fine, medical-grade salt particulate in the air that has been finely crushed & ground by a halogenerator.

 Salt Cave Yoga Workshops

 Experiencing yoga in our salt cave will bring a sweetness to your practice.
-Both Yin and Restorative practices will be offered in the cave setting.
-You’ll feeling even more refreshed, centered, and energized after your practice.
+Both Yin and Restorative practices are offered in the cave setting.
+You’ll feel even more refreshed, centered, and energized after your practice.
 There is something to be said about being surrounded by nature and what it brings to the relaxation response in our bodies.
 The warmth of the infrared heated Himalayan salt floor makes it even more enjoyable.

 Sound baths are group sessions where our goal is to help get your brainwave patterns into a deeper state where your body, mind, and spirit will all be deeply nourished by the melodic reverberation of therapeutic sound.
 A sound bath inside a salt cave is more than amazing!
 While there is no water involved in this bath, you’re “washed” over with sound.
-A variety of instruments like crystal singing bowls, Tibetan singing bowls, harmonium, chimes, and chakra drums, your brain will drift into the space between asleep and awake, which is where the magic of healing happens in our bodies.
+A variety of instruments like crystal singing bowls, Tibetan singing bowls, harmonium, chimes, and chakra drums help your brain drift into the space between asleep and awake, which is where the magic of healing happens in our bodies.
 You may chose to lay directly on the salt floor where the vibration felt through the salt from our giant grounding bowl brings on instant relaxation.
 Each person is invited to step into the grounding bowl at the end of the session to feel the vibrational “massage” through the body.

 Meditation sessions in the salt cave will be offered on a regular basis.
 While you can meditate anywhere, we have taken great care to create a safe, healing space in our salt cave to foster just the right environment for meditation.
 Beginners to meditation are always welcome.